KnowledgeCaptureAndDiscovery/MINT/_services/others.md

+---
+permalink: "/products/other"
+layout: page
+title:  "Other Services"
+---

 ## Scientific Variables

 The Scientific Variables Ontology Framework is a methodology for uniformly representing scientific variables.
 The required elements are an upper ontology consisting of a set of domain-independent categories and a set of design patterns for modular creation of complex variable representations.
 The customizable lower ontology can be populated with any collection of variables as necessitated by an application.